markatots/qMaruPL/README.md

 This qlik extension enables you to make tables easier to see for non-bi-expert users.
 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/146678970-581d55b9-7f17-455c-a187-4d13a2828422.png)
 So to speak, maruPL helps you classify measures by some ruled lines and merged cells.
-Small and medium-sized businesses in Japan really love such special tables.
+Small and medium-sized businesses in Japan really love such special tables which have excel like ruled lines.
+What's more, the display speed is very fast in spite of the number of measures.
+A hundred measures will appeare in a second on your dashboards.
+I'm sure the display speed is key for a successful BI.

 # Get started
 Get the zip file: "maruPL.YYYY.MM.dd.zip"
 I recommend that you get the latest one.
 You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app using maruPL.
 Upload the zip file via your QMC.
-Then "maruPL" qlik extenstion will be installed.
+Then "maruPL" qlik extenstion will be installed in your Qlik Sense environment.
+Note you don't need to unzip.
+You can take advantage of maruPL on both Qlik Sense SaaS and Qlik Sense on-premise.

 ## Overall
-Property names are subject to change because I'm not satisfied with the names.
+Property names are subject to change because I'm not satisfied with the names already.
 Of course, I try to avoid causing any unfaborable effect to existing apps, though.
 Anyway, I named the parts of the extension properties as follows.
 ![image_description1](https://user-images.githubusercontent.com/95951577/146526354-6970e88a-0934-4ca5-9b3e-7f71ea69a646.png)
+I use these names to explain tutorials.

 ## Tutorial 1
 Let's make this.